• Home /

 What is Existing Home Supply?

-Existing Home Supply measures the months it would take to sell the complete inventory of existing homes at the current pace of sales.
+Existing Home Supply measures the number of months it would take to sell the entire inventory of existing homes at the current sales pace.

 Existing Home Supply: A Detailed Explanation

-Existing Home Supply describes how much time it would take to deplete the complete U.S. inventory of existing homes for sale, given the current sales pace.
+Existing Home Supply describes how much time it would take to sell the entire U.S. inventory of existing homes, based on the current pace of sales.

-Published by the National Association of REALTORS®, home supply measures the market balance between home buyers and sellers.
-When supply is low or high, it connotes a Seller’s Market or Buyer’s Market, respectively.
+Published by the National Association of REALTORS®, home supply measures the balance between home buyers and sellers in the market.
+When supply is low, it indicates a Seller’s Market.
+When supply is high, it suggests a Buyer’s Market.

-• When home supply is less than 6.0 months, sellers have negotiation leverage
+• When home supply is less than 6.0 months, sellers have more negotiating power.

-• When home supply is equal to 6.0 months, the market is balanced
+• When home supply equals 6.0 months, the market is balanced.

-• When home supply is greater than 6.0 months, buyers have negotiation leverage
+• When home supply is greater than 6.0 months, buyers have more negotiating power.

-Existing Home Supply is published monthly as part of the larger Existing Home Sales report, including median sales volume, median home sale, and housing inventory.
+Existing Home Supply is published monthly as part of the larger Existing Home Sales report.
+This report includes data on median sales volume, median home sale prices, and housing inventory.

 How is Existing Home Supply Calculated?